tfogal/ook/README.md

 Note the given file is truncated!

 Ook will not detect if you open the same file multiple times with any mixture of readers and writers.
-The behavior in this situation is undefined.
+The serialization of individual readers/writers in this situation is undefined.

     void ookwrite(struct ookfile*, const size_t id, const void*);